-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact X. HYD ROLOGY AND WATER QUALITY: Would the Project; a.
-Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the Project may impede sustainable groundwater management of the basin?
-C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: \boxtimes d.
-Result in a substantial erosion or siltation on- or off-site? \boxtimes e.
-Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite? \boxtimes a.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact X. HYDROI LOGY AND WATER QUALITY: Would the project; re olate any water quality standards or waste discharge equirements or otherwise substantially degrade surface or round water quality? su pr substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the roject may impede sustainable groundwater sanagement of the basin? \boxtimes or str ubstantially alter the existing drainage pattern of the site rarea, including through the alteration of the course of a ream or river or through the addition of impervious urfaces, in a manner which would: Result in a substantial erosion or siltation on- or off- site? \boxtimes ii.
+Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite? \boxtimes iii.
+Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? iv.
+Impede or redirect flood flows? \boxtimes flood hazard, tsunami, or seiche zones, risk release of ollutants due to project inundation? \boxtimes C onflict with or obstruct implementation of a water quality ontrol plan or sustainable groundwater management lan? \boxtimes a.
 Less than significant impact.
 Construction would include ground-disturbing activities.
 Construction of the site would temporarily disturb soils, which could loosen soils; however, during operation, the soils would be paved over with impervious surfaces such that the soils at the site would not be particularly susceptible to soil erosion.

 The City owns and maintains a municipal separate storm sewer system (MS4).
-The Project's operational urban storm water discharges are covered under the Central Valley Water Quality Control Board ("CVRWQCB") National Pollutant Discharge Elimination System Permit and Waste Discharge Requirements General Permit for Discharges from Municipal Separate Storm Sewer Systems (Order No. R5-2016-0040; NPDES No. CAS0085324) (MS4 Permit) (CVRWQCB 2016).
-The MS4 Permit mandates the implementation of a storm water management framework to ensure that water quality is maintained within the City because of operational storm water discharges throughout the City, including the Project site.
-By complying with the MS4 Permit, the Project would not violate any water quality standards or waste discharge requirements.
+The project's operational urban storm water discharges are covered under the Central Valley Water Quality Control Board ("CVRWQCB") National Pollutant Discharge Elimination System Permit and Waste

+Discharge Requirements General Permit for Discharges from Municipal Separate Storm Sewer Systems (Order No. R5-2016-0040; NPDES No. CAS0085324) (MS4 Permit) (CVRWQCB 2016).
+The MS4 Permit mandates the implementation of a storm water management framework to ensure that water quality is maintained within the City because of operational storm water discharges throughout the City, including the project site.
+By complying with the MS4 Permit, the project would not violate any water quality standards or waste discharge requirements.